-Programmatic ads have become a staple of digital advertising thanks to their precision, efficiency, and reach.
-In 2022, over 90% of all display ads transacted programmatically—a trend that’s set to continue next year.
+Programmatic ads have become a staple of digital advertising thanks to their precision, efficiency, and reach, and programmatic ads accounted for an estimated 91.1% of digital display ad spend in the US in 2023.
+(Source

-That means there’s a good chance your competitors are using programmatic ads as part of their marketing strategy — and you should be, too.
+So there’s a good chance your competitors are using programmatic ads as part of their advertising strategy — and you should be, too.

 What Is a Programmatic Advertising Strategy?